civicrm/civicrm-sysadmin-guide/docs/setup/access/multi-level-acl.md

 # Multisites, Multidomain, and Multilevel ACLs

-* What is multi-site/ multi-domain?
-* Multisite versus Settings Management
-* Multilevel permissioning behaviour
-* Components of multisite functionality
-* Functional Separation in Multisite
-* Permissioned Relationships for multilevel ACLs

 ## What is multi-site/ multi-domain?

 CiviCRM has built in support for multisite access - several separate sites accessing the same CiviCRM database. (this is different to the Drupal concept which means shared codebase).
 In most cases a site will be defined by a distinct URL